-An eco-resort on Uoleva Island in Ha’apai, Sea Change Eco Retreat offers glamping in large safari tents which are more than 2m (6.5ft) tall.
-Each tent is set in its own private space in the coastal forest and is kitted out with a queen-sized bed and solar lighting, while the private front garden has a hammock and a deck with a table and chairs.
+An eco-resort on Uoleva Island in Ha’apai, Sea Change Eco Retreat offers glamping in large safari tents which are more than 2 m (6.5 ft) tall.
+Each tent is set in its own private space in the coastal forest and is kitted out with a queen-sized bed and solar lighting, while the deck it is elevated on has a table and chairs.
 There is also a private bathroom with hot showers and a composting toilet near the tent site.
-Check out more resorts like this in the 10 Best Eco Resorts in Tonga.
+Note that the resort is only open between May and November.

 Blue Water Retreat